GitHubRulesOK/SumatraPDF-Plus/README.md

 # SumatraPDF-Plus
-AutoHotKey and Other Scripts to HotFix user requested enhancements to SumatraPDF (see below)
+Scripts to HotFix user requested enhancements to SumatraPDF (see below)
 It is my personal compendium so decide which bits you do not require and delete accordingly.

 Be aware due to the unusual uses some scripts employ they may raise "False Positives" in